ICHS 2021 Awards

 Dr Philip Pizzo, Stanford University, United States, Recipient of the ICHS Lifetime Achievement Award

-The International Immunocompromised Host Society Young Investigator Award
+The International Immunocompromised Host Society Junior Investigator Award

-Dr Mario Fernández Ruiz, University of Madrid, Spain, recipient of the ICHS Young Investigator Award
+Dr Mario Fernández Ruiz, University of Madrid, Spain, recipient of the ICHS Junior Investigator Award

 Overall, Dr Mario Fernandez-Ruiz is a talented, motivated, and enthusiastic clinician with a profound knowledge in clinical infectious diseases and in methodology of clinical research.
 Last, he has an open and easy personality, for which he is seen in great esteem by his pairs.
 He is undeniably recognized as one of the most promising transplant infectious diseases clinicians and scientists in Spain, and internationally.